-While speed may be fun to talk about and interest some production trim carpenters, the real test on the job site is the fastener holes, depth of fastener, line of sight, accuracy and doing quality work.
+While speed may be fun to talk about and interest some production trim carpenters, the real test on the job site is the fastener holes, depth of fastener, line of sight, accuracy, and doing quality work.

-The power switch is located on the lower rear area of the tools handle.
+The power switch is located on the lower rear area of the tool’s handle.
 This power button needs to be pressed for approximately 2-seconds to power on the tool.

-The Gen 1 tool requires you hold the power switch button down for 5-7 seconds to turn off the tool.
-On the Gen 2 turning the unit off requires depressing the switch for 2-seconds.
+The Gen 1 tool requires you to hold the power switch button down for 5-7 seconds to turn off the tool.
+On Gen 2 turning the unit off requires depressing the switch for 2-seconds.
 Which is WAY better!

-An LED power indicator lights up and stays on the entire time the tool is connected to the battery, and in the “powered on mode.”
+An LED power indicator lights up and stays on the entire time the tool is connected to the battery, and in the “powered-on mode.”